ecmwf/open-ecpds/README.md

 <img src="img/Figure07.svg" alt="ECPDS command-line - Synchronous Push" width="450"/>

-The workflow is as follows:

-1) The `ecpds` command connects to the Master Server, authenticates, and sends the metadata (e.g., hostname, user ID, filename, location, size) to the Master Server.
+1) The `ecpds` command connects to the Master Server, authenticates, and sends metadata (e.g., source hostname, user ID, filename, location, size) to the Master Server.
-2) The Master Server allocates a DataFileID for the file and assigns a Data Mover to receive its content.
-It then returns the hostname and port of the selected Data Mover.
+2) The Master Server allocates a **DataFileID** for the file and assigns a Data Mover to receive its content.
+It then returns the hostname and port of the selected Data Mover, along with the **DataFileID**, to the `ecpds` command.
 3) The `ecpds` command connects to the Data Mover using the provided hostname and port and transfers the file content.
-4) The Data Mover sends an acknowledgment of the file reception to the Master Server.
+4) The Data Mover sends an acknowledgment of file reception to the Master Server.
-5) The Master Server sends the acknowledgment to the `ecpds` command along with the DataFileID.
+5) The Master Server sends the acknowledgment to the `ecpds` command, including the **DataFileID**.

 #### Asynchronous Push